seanreed1111/sql-recipes/recipes.md

 email
 FROM employee
 ;
 The NVL2 function evaluates the first argument TRIM(FIRST_NAME).
-If it is not NULL, it returns ', ', otherwise it returns a NULL (empty string), so that our celebrity employee won’t have a phantom comma at the end of their name:
+If it IS NOT NULL, it returns ', ', otherwise it returns a NULL (empty string), so that our celebrity employee won’t have a phantom comma at the end of their name: